• Skip to main content

 The following substitutions & variations can be made to adjust this recipe to your preferences or pantry inventory!

-• Vinegar - I love rice vinegar in this recipe, but you can easily substitute other vinegars!
-I recommend a vinegar that's light in color such as sherry vinegar (aged for sweeter flavor), apple cider vinegar, or champagne vinegar.
+• Vinegar - I love rice vinegar in this recipe because it's mild, but you can easily substitute other vinegars!
+I recommend a vinegar that's light in color such as sherry vinegar (look for aged for sweeter flavor), apple cider vinegar, or champagne vinegar.
 Right now, I can't get enough of O Olive Oil vinegars!

-• Sesame vinaigrette - You can also take a number from this Asian slaw with ramen and make a vinaigrette with ¼ cup toasted sesame oil + ¼ cup tamari + ¼ cup rice vinegar + 2 tablespoons maple syrup + juice of a fresh orange.
+• Sesame vinaigrette - You could also try the vinaigrette from my Asian slaw with ramen recipe: ¼ cup toasted sesame oil + ¼ cup tamari + ¼ cup rice vinegar + 2 tablespoons maple syrup + juice of a fresh orange.

 What's the best vinegar to use for coleslaw?